Documentation Index

-This guide walks you through building a verifiable random function (VRF) system using Compose and drand, a distributed randomness beacon.
-The system listens for on-chain randomness requests and fulfills them with cryptographically verifiable random values.
+This guide walks you through building a randomness delivery system using Compose and drand, a distributed randomness beacon.
+The system listens for on-chain randomness requests and fulfills them with drand values that anyone can verify off-chain against drand’s BLS public key.

 How it works